Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Demystifying the power of pseudo-labeling

 Therefore, the objective function for model selection \eqref{eqn-oracle-objective} mimics the excess in-sample risk $ \empiricalrisk ( \widehat{f}_{\lambda} ) - \empiricalrisk (f^{\star}) $ of the candidate $\widehat{f}_{\lambda} $.
 They become equal if the imputation model is perfect, i.e.~$\widetilde{f} = f^{\star}$.
 We will establish an oracle inequality

-where $\gamma$ is small, and $\eta$ quantifies how the discrepancies $\{ \widetilde{f} (\bx_{0i}) - f^{\star} (\bx_{0i}) \}_{i=1}^{n_0}$ influence the suboptimality.
-Once that is done, we will bridge the in-sample and out-of-sample excess risks to finish the proof of \Cref{thm-oracle}.
+where $\eta$ quantifies how the discrepancies $\{ \widetilde{f} (\bx_{0i}) - f^{\star} (\bx_{0i}) \}_{i=1}^{n_0}$ influence the suboptimality.
+See \Cref{lem-in-sample} for a formal statement.
+Once that is done, we will bridge the in-sample and the out-of-sample excess risks to finish the proof of \Cref{thm-oracle}.
 See \Cref{sec-thm-oracle-proof} for details.

-The in-sample oracle inequality \eqref{eqn-oracle-in-sample} is derived from the following \emph{bias-variance decomposition} of pseudo-labels' impact on model selection, whose proof is deferred to \Cref{sec-thm-bias-variance-proof}.
-Suppose that we want to select a model among $m$ candidates $\{ g_{j} \}_{j=1}^m$ that best fits some unknown regression function $g^{\star}$.
-We have finitely many unlabeled sample $\{ \bz_i \}_{i=1}^n$ and use an imputation model $\widetilde{g}$ to fill the labels for model selection.
+The in-sample oracle inequality \eqref{eqn-oracle-in-sample} is derived from the following \emph{bias-variance decomposition} of pseudo-labels' impact on model selection, whose proof is deferred to Appendix C. Suppose that from $m$ candidate models $\{ g_{j} \}_{j=1}^m$, we want to select one that best fits some unknown regression function $g^{\star}$.
+We have finitely many unlabeled sample $\{ z_i \}_{i=1}^n$ and use an imputation model $\widetilde{g}$ to fill the labels for model selection.
 Since $\widetilde{g}$ is often learned from data, we let it be random.
 All the other quantities are considered deterministic.

-\begin{theorem}[Bias-variance decomposition] Let $\{ \bz_i \}_{i=1}^n$ be deterministic elements in a set $\cZ$; $g^{\star}$ and $\{ g_{j} \}_{j=1}^m$ be deterministic functions on $\cZ$; $\widetilde{g}$ be a random function on $\cZ$.
+\begin{theorem}[Bias-variance decomposition] Let $\{ z_i \}_{i=1}^n$ be deterministic elements in a set $\cZ$; $g^{\star}$ and $\{ g_{j} \}_{j=1}^m$ be deterministic functions on $\cZ$; $\widetilde{g}$ be a random function on $\cZ$.
 Define

 for any function $g$ on $\cZ$.
-Assume that the random vector $\widetilde\by = ( \widetilde{g} (\bz_1) , \widetilde{g} (\bz_2), \cdots, \widetilde{g} (\bz_n) )^{\top}$ satisfies \mbox{$\| \widetilde\by - \EE \widetilde\by \|_{\psi_2} \leq V < \infty$}.
+Assume that the random vector $\widetilde\by = ( \widetilde{g} (z_1) , \widetilde{g} (z_2), \cdots, \widetilde{g} (z_n) )^{\top}$ satisfies \mbox{$\| \widetilde\by - \EE \widetilde\by \|_{\psi_2} \leq V < \infty$}.
 Choose any